akmami/akhal/README.md

 ## Overview

 `akhal` is a command-line tool designed to process and analyze r/GFA (Graphical Fragment Assembly) files.
-It provides functionality for validating, analyzing statistics, and converting GAF (Graphical Alignment Format) to SAM (Sequence Alignment Map).
+It provides functionality for validating, analyzing statistics, and converting GAF (Graph Alignment Format) to SAM (Sequence Alignment Map).

 ## Installation